 A god time was had by all.

-A Fall & Winter Clothing Sale will be held on Friday & Saturday, Sept.
+A Fall & Winter Clothing Sale was held on Friday & Saturday, Sept.
 26-27.
-A variety of used warm clothing will be available including pants, shirts, sweaters, sweatshirts, coats, jackets, hats, scarves, gloves, boots and shoes.
-Hours on Friday are 9am – 5pm.
-Hours Saturday are 9am – 1pm.
-Prices will be very reasonable.
+A variety of used warm clothing was available including pants, shirts, sweaters, sweatshirts, coats, jackets, hats, scarves, gloves, boots and shoes.